kolyat/schoolmate/README.md

 * **Diary** app represents diary of a school student, it stores student's everyday records as well as personal adjustments in timetable.

+* **Notebook** is an application used for creating and storing notes in HTML format.

 ##### Application dependencies

 * `school`: no dependencies